mrunalpawshekar/ThinkBridge_intern/README.md

 Now, press F5 to run the script in the editor window.
 The IDLE shell will show the output.

-### For this program to execute give the input as any cuurency of 6 digit and it will show the currency in words
+### For this program to execute give the input as any cuurency of 6 digit upto 2 decimal precision and it will show the currency in words
 example:

 enter amount